frictionlessdata/datapackage/source/simple-data-format.rst

 Key Design Features and Principles
 ==================================

-The format's focus is simplicity and web usage -- that is, usage online with access and transmission *over HTTP*.
+The format's focus is on simplicity and web usage -- that is, usage online with access and transmission *over HTTP*.
+In addition the format is focused on data that can be presented in a tabular structure and in making it easy to produce (and consume) this format from spreadsheets and relational databases.

 The key features of this format are the following: